harshitsinghai77/fictional-octo-funicular/posts/side-projects-2022.md

 Email - harshitsinghai77@gmail.com <br />
 Password - Pass@12345

-Note: Some app features won't work properly because the hosting limit has exceeded.
-The ML models were initially deployed for free using gcp/aws.
-But due to free limit exceeded and unable to pay for the cloud bills (need 💰💰💰 for AWS bill), the backend serving the app has autoatically been termnined.
+Note: Some app features won't work because the hosting limit has been exceeded.
+ML models were initially deployed for free in gcp/aws.
+But due to free tier limit and unable to pay for the cloud bills (need 💰💰💰 for AWS/GCP bill), the backend serving the app has automatically been termnined.
 Some features might still work as different ML endpoint were hosted in different cloud providers.

 # Loop